gem/oq-engine/doc/installing/cluster.md

 ctrl_port = 1909
 ```

-Notice that the -1 in `< IP address of worker1> -1` means that all the cores in
+Notice that the -1 in `< IP address of worker1> -1` means that all the
-that worker will be used.
-You can use a number
+cores in that worker will be used.
+You can use a number between 0 and
-between 0 and the maximum number of available core to limit the
+the maximum number of available core to limit the resource usage.
+The
-resource usage.
-The engine will automatically start and stop zmq
+engine will automatically start and stop zmq processes on the worker
-processes on the worker nodes at each new calculation, *provided the
+nodes at each new calculation, *provided the user openquake has ssh
-user openquake has ssh access to the workers*.
+access to the workers*.
+Please note that you must list explicitly the
-Please note that you must list explicitly the workers that want to use to perform the calculations.
+workers that you want to use.

 NB: when using the zmq mechanism you should not touch the parameter
 `serialize_jobs` and keep it at its default value of `true`.

 ### Configuring daemons

 The required systemd services are configured from the universal installer into the folder /etc/systemd/system/

 #### Master node

 - OpenQuake Engine DbServer - `openquake-dbserver.service`
 - OpenQuake Engine WebUI - `openquake-webui.service` (optional)